unjs/crossws/docs/2.adapters/cloudflare.md

+---
+icon: devicon-plain:cloudflareworkers
+---

 # Cloudflare

-Integrate CrossWS with Cloudflare Workers.
+> Integrate CrossWS with Cloudflare Workers.

 To integrate CrossWS with your Cloudflare Workers, you need to check for the `upgrade` header.